Testing

 The following setup and tests can be viewed in the Blog example.

-1. Add hspec in default.nix
+1. Add hspec in flake.nix

 cabal-install